This Marvel character first appeared in 1978. It was just a goofy concept (disco guy on rocket skates) that wasn’t meant to be around for long.

 Blue Streak thus acquired much better equipment.
 This gear was used for a successful criminal career in the Midwest.
 Blue Streak would intercept vehicles carrying valuables, cut them open, and zoom away with the loot.

-However, a serial killer called the Scourge of the Underworld was preying on second-rate criminals such as the Streak.
+However, a serial killer called the Scourge of the Underworld was preying on third-rate criminals such as the Streak.
 Thomas ignored this threat, but Captain America was investigating it.
 This led him to cross paths with Thomas, whom he recognised as the Streak.

 The Blue Streak narrowly escaped from Captain America after a long chase.
 He then fled by hitching a ride with a passing semi.
 But the trucker was a disguised Scourge, who murdered Thomas.